tpaviot/ProcessScheduler/doc/resource.rst

                                         nb_workers=1,
                                         kind='exact'))

 This tells the solver to select *exactly 1* resource among the list of three workers able to process the task.
-The :attr:`kind` parameter can take either :const:`'exact'` (default value), :const:`'atleast'` or :const:`'atmost'` values.
+The :attr:`kind` parameter can take either :const:`'exact'` (default value), :const:`'min'` or :const:`'max'` values.

 :const:`nb_workers` can take any integer between 1 (default value) and the number of capable workers in the list.
 Passing a value out of these bounds will raise an exception.